hicksey-makes/hicksey-makes/README.md

 - 👋 Hi, I’m @hicksey-makes
-- 👀 I’m interested in mobile-first applications, the android open-source project, and penetration testing.
+- 👀 I love everything frontend-web development and JavaScript, and am an aspiring fullstack developer.
-- 🌱 I’m currently learning AJAX, JavaScript libraries and PHP.
+- 🌱 I currently love building responsive front ends, especially in React.JS.
+I'd like to learn more about Python and penetration testing.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the android open source project.
 - 📫 How to reach me: sam.hicks1four@gmail.com.

 <!---